The 1941 Liberty Half Dollar: A Silent Witness to America’s Resilience

 Why Is the 1941 Coin Special?

-First of all, 1941 is the last year before the United States entered the global conflict, which made this issue particularly symbolic.
+First of all, 1941 is the last year before the United States entered the global conflict, which made this issue particularly symbolic (just like the issue of the Susan B Anthony coin 1981).
 The coin caught the wartime immersion period and became a symbol of resilience and optimism, a sign of struggle.

 1941 was also a special year in terms of coin minting.
 1941 was the leading year of minting for the Walking Liberty half dollar.
 In total, more than 40 million coins were produced at three major mints: Philadelphia, Denver and San Francisco and each of them produced half dollars of different quality and mintage.
 So, what is the difference between the 1941 d walking liberty half dollar and the 1941 s walking liberty half dollar?
 We would like to tell you in more detail below.
 But firstly, you need to know that letters “P (or none)”, “D” and “S” mean the mint mark.